SteveJM/Bash-Intro/Exercise3.md

     Well, we gave it three options all at once '-c' '-v' and '-f'.
 The '-c' option instructed tar to Create a new "tar" file.
 The '-v' option instructed tar to give us verbose output of its activities.
 The '-f' option told tar that we wanted the output written to a file.
 Because we used the '-f' option, the next argument must be the name of the file in which it is to store our files.
 Finally we gave it the name of the item that we wanted to include.
 Often we call this "tarring up some files"; we just tar'd up our "three_directory".

-    You will notive that tar works recursively and can see the contents of the tar file being created.
+    You will notice that tar works recursively and can see the contents of the tar file being created.
 Note, also that we could have included further items (directories or files) on the end of the tar command to be included.

-8. Examing a tar file.
+8. Examining a tar file.

     > tar -tvf files.tar